chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

 + Weekly
 + 30 minutes
 + Ensure just enough work is ready for team
-+ Review items In Analysis, answer outstanding questions from team.
-Sort
++ Review items In Analysis, Product Manager answers outstanding questions from team.
+Sort items in this state
 + Review Ready for Analysis.
-Sort
+Sort items in this state
-+ Refine work [at the top of ] the Backlog, ensuring there is enough work in
-+ Ready for Analysis before the next Replenishment meeting
++ Refine work [at the top of ] the Backlog, ensuring there is enough work in Ready for Analysis before the next Replenishment meeting

 ---